farpost/state-storage/README.md

 state-storage
 =============

-Stores intermediate states of a Clojure map as a list of incremental changes, provides paging history to any sequential subset of states.
+Stores intermediate states of Clojure maps as a list of incremental changes, provides paging access to any sequential subset of states.

 TODO